braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 - The total number of messages sent per minute could be more than the rate limit.
     - For example, if your campaign has a rate limit of 10,000 per minute and uses email and SMS, Braze can send a max of 20,000 total messages each minute (10,000 email and 10,000 SMS).
 - Users could receive the different channels at different times, and it is not predictable which channel they will get first.
-    - For example, if you send a campaign that contains an email and a push notification, you may have 10,000 users with valid push tokens and 50,000 users with valid email addresses.
-If you set the campaign to send 100 messages per minute (a slow rate limit for the campaign size), a user could receive the push notification in the first batch of sends and the email in the last batch of sends, almost nine hours later.
+    - For example, if you send a campaign that contains an email and an SMS, you may have 10,000 users with valid phone numbers and 50,000 users with valid email addresses.
+If you set the campaign to send 100 messages per minute (a slow rate limit for the campaign size), a user could receive the SMS in the first batch of sends and the email in the last batch of sends, almost nine hours later.

 #### Multi-platform push campaigns